- Naproxen is a nonsteroidal anti-inflammatory drug (NSAID) that helps relieve pain, fever and inflammation.

 - Naproxen is absorbed from the gastrointestinal tract (stomach).
 Once it has been taken, it works quickly, often within one hour

-- Patient’s are cautioned to take Naproxen with a full glass of water or with food to decrease the chance of having an upset stomach.
+- Individuals are cautioned to take Naproxen with a full glass of water or with food to decrease the chance of having an upset stomach.
 Taken this way however, the medication may take longer to work.

 - The delayed release or extended-release tablets, a slower-acting form of naproxen, are used for treating chronic conditions because they do not work fast enough to treat acute pain.